alvco/Founding_Fathers_AI/README.md

 1. **Structured refinement works:** Iterative self-criticism, stress-testing, and critical feedback improves argument quality
 2. **GIS principles generalize:** The framework successfully predicted which architecture would perform better
 3. **Specialization adds value:** Dedicated agents for validation, stress-testing, and strategy outperform monolithic generation

-### Interesting Edge Cases

-**The Jefferson Immigration Scenario:** Both models misconstrued the nomenclature and context of the merit-based immigration question and viewed it as leading to the perpetuation of existing societal inequities.
-However, the complex model still produced a more sophisticated, nuanced response despite this conceptual misinterpretation — demonstrating that GIS improves argument construction even when inheriting a flawed conceptual foundation.

 ### Limitations